Protecting Beaver and Restoring Wetlands: The Ksik Stakii Project

 Weather patterns are changing.
 Earlier snowmelt, rain-on-snow events, and increased precipitation is expected to increase flooding in late winter and early spring.
 Yet with climate change, we are also seeing decreasing summer stream flows.
 To adapt, we need to store water in places where it brings the most benefit to people and nature.
-Beaver dams slow down the flow of streams which recharges groundwater and creates deep ponds that provide habitat for fish and other aquatic life.
-Beaver dams also create floodplains that improve water quality and reduce the risk of flood damage to man-made structures.
+Beaver dams slow down the flow of streams.
+They recharge groundwater and create deep ponds that provide habitat for fish and other aquatic life.
+Beaver dams also create floodplains that improve water quality, enhance habitat for birds, and reduce the risk of flood damage to man-made structures.
 A single beaver is capable of storing 10 acre-feet (ca. 3.26 million gallons) of water in its lifetime 1.
-Natural water storage is a key way to adapt to both earlier spring snow melt as well as decreasing late summer stream flows (for more information about climate trends, go to this link).
+Increasing natural water storage is a key way to adapt to a changing climate.

 While beavers and their dams are a vital part of any wetland ecosystem, they can also create conflict, particularly in urban and residential areas.
 Beavers can cut down prized trees and flood roads and residential areas.
-During the Ksik Stakii Project we will demonstrate best beaver management practices and tools by applying beaver nuisance behavior mitigation techniques, such as beaver deceivers, head gate protection, and tree fencing.
+During the Ksik Stakii (Beaver) Project, a pilot project, we will demonstrate and test using best beaver management practices and tools by applying non-lethal beaver management techniques, such as beaver deceivers, head gate protection, and tree fencing.

 Underground aquifers can store more water than surface water storage techniques such as large dams and reservoirs.
 California’s Department of Water Resources estimated that the state’s groundwater storage capacity is between 850 million and 1.3 billion acre-feet while surface water storage is less than 50 million acre-feet in all major reservoirs 2.

 Beavers and beaver mimicry assist in groundwater recharge.
 Groundwater provides drinking water for over 97% of the rural population in the United States 3 and is relied upon for livestock, irrigation and other industrial purposes 4.